Salt water aspiration syndrome

-Cause and mechanism
+Mechanism

 Salt water aspiration syndrome occurs when small amounts of salt water are inhaled or aspirated, unlike drowning and near-drowning which involve intake of large volumes of water.
 This condition can develop subtly over the course of an underwater dive or happen with a single aspiration event.
 Faulty diving equipment such as diving regulators, improper breathing techniques, or buddy breathing lead to the inhalation or aspiration of fine salt water droplets.
 The small size of the droplets allows them to reach the lower respiratory tract without significantly triggering the upper airway's cough reflex, hence getting aspirated without causing immediate symptoms during the dive.

 Hypertonic salt water—being more concentrated than human blood—creates an osmotic gradient when it enters the lungs.
 This gradient draws water out of surrounding lung tissues into the alveoli and bronchioles, leading to irritation and inflammation.
 Salt water can also cause oxidative stress, dilution of pulmonary surfactant, breakdown of the blood-air barrier, cellular degradation and cell death.
 Marine microorganisms and particulates can further exacerbate inflammatory processes, which may cause or contribute towards systemic symptoms seen with this condition.